deveshgoyal1000/deveshgoyal1000/README.md

  I am Devesh Goyal an engineering student from India.I am passionate about open-source and learning new technologies.
-I have good knowledge of python language and I   have made some projects in python.
-I am familiar with java languages and Linux OS. and I am currently learning DevOps.
+I am familiar with Java, Python,Html, Css. and I am currently learning DevOps.